bitrix24/b24restdocs/api-reference/vibe/landing-repowidget-register.md

 >
 > Who can execute the method: any user

-The method `landing.repowidget.register` adds a widget for Vibe - Main Page.
+The method `landing.repowidget.register` adds a widget for the Homepage: our vibe.
 It returns an error or the `ID` of the added widget.

 When adding, a check is performed.
 If a widget with the code `code` has already been registered, its content will be updated.
-Widgets that are already placed on Vibes will be automatically updated in case of content updates.
+Widgets that are already placed on the vibes will be automatically updated in case of content updates.

 ## Method Parameters